Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 *Regaari,*

 *Can’t believe it.
 Don’t know what to say, what to think.
-Wish I was there, wish I wasn’t, wish…*
+Wish I was there, wish I wasn’t, wish...*

 *I don’t know.
 I have support.
 I hope you do too.
 I’ll come and see you as soon as I can I promise, if you can’t come and see me first.
 I’ll come to Gao, if I can.
 I don’t want to see it all torn up, but I’ll be there for you even so.*